HES-XPLAIN/hes-xplain.github.io/docs/documentation/gui.md

 ### Features of the GUI

 - **User-Friendly Forms**: The GUI provides forms with dropdowns, checkboxes, and text inputs to simplify the creation and editing of JSON files.
-- **Validation**: The GUI includes validation checks to ensure that the JSON configuration files are correctly formatted.
+- **Validation**: The GUI includes validation checks to ensure that the JSON configuration files and its embedded informations are correctly formatted.
 - **Large palette**: It can generate a configuration file for every algorithm from `Fidex`, `DIMLP`, and `Training methods` ensembles.
 - **Embedded documentation**: Has descriptions for every form's component and has a glossary explaining every single field purpose.